SidonTheTroll/cave-of-ordeals/Practical/Physics/Experiment/3-I-V-slope.md

 # Sources of Error
 1. The wire used may not be of uniform area of cross section.
 2. Resistance of wire may change due to excessive heating.
-3. There may be an error in the measurments of radius of the wire due to backlash error in the screw gauge.
+3. There may be an error in the measurements of radius of the wire due to backlash error in the screw gauge.